top of page

 Heavy Manufacturing

-Heavy manufacturing assets are highly specialized facilities where site-specific investment and operational dependency materially shape value.
+Heavy manufacturing facilities are highly specialized assets where site-specific investment and operational dependency materially shape value.
+Infrastructure intensity, environmental considerations, and capital replacement costs typically limit alternative use.

 Industrial Outdoor Storage (IOS)